Nova

 • Nova OnDemand

 The easiest way to access Nova is with Nova OnDemand.
-Just point your browser to https://nova-ondemand.its.iastate.edu.
-From the menu, select Clusters->_Nova Shell shell window on the head node.
-Or you can request a full graphical desktop for running graphical applications.
+Just point your browser to https://nova-ondemand.its.iastate.edu (you must be on-campus or connected to the VPN).
+From the main menu, if you select Clusters->_Nova Shell, you will be given a shell window on the head node.
+Alternatively, you can select Interactive Apps -> Nova Desktop which will allow you to launch a full graphical desktop session on a compute node.

 • SSH